What Are The Kenaf Challenges, Solutions and Opportunities in the USA?

 Why Am I Doing This

 It started in 2011 having a discussion with a veteran Permaculture Designer about the importance of watersheds and watershed management.
-As a result I have looked into various aspects of this topic and found important statistics that I could not overlook.
-It was the culmination of these statistics and getting through the processes to get to the bottom of "why" and "what solutions" regarding flooding, drought, pollution, human health, environmental health, economics in the USA etc. that drove my hunger to find an entry point or "common denominator" that made sense and could have a beneficial outcome in each of these areas.
+As a result I have studied various aspects of this topic and found important statistics that I could not overlook.
+It was the culmination of these statistics and getting through the processes to get to the bottom of "why" and "what solutions" regarding flooding, drought, pollution, human health, environmental health, economics in the USA etc. that drove me to find an entry point or "common denominator" that made sense and could have a beneficial outcome in each of these areas.
 What I have discovered is kenaf has the potential of improving conditions in each of these areas.

 Statistics Affecting and Related to our Largest Watershed